openmc-dev/openmc/docs/source/usersguide/depletion.rst

 The transfer rate units can be specified by assigning '1/s', '1/min', '1/h', '1/d'
 or '1/a' to the ``transfer_rate_units`` argument.
 Default units are '1/s'.

-For example, to define continuous removal of Xenon from one material with a removal rate value of 0.1 s\ :sup:`-1` (or a cycle time of 10 s), you'd use::
+For example, to define continuous removal of xenon from one material with a removal rate value of 0.1 s\ :sup:`-1` (or a cycle time of 10 s), you'd use::

     mat1 = openmc.Material(material_id=1, name='fuel')